Chicken Little (mostly America) is also known as Chicken Licken or Henny Penny (mostly Britain).

 Which stories is Kreider talking about?
 My first thought is Chicken Little, but in fact it doesn’t come under that umbrella because Chicken Little turns out to be wrong about the sky falling.
 We are urged to laugh at him, though I maintain his punishment is a little harsh.

 STORY STRUCTURE OF CHICKEN LITTLE

 Chicken Little is a cumulative tale — you know, the kind you get sick of reading to your kid unless the wordplay is excellent.
 The ending is tragic, depending on how kind you feel towards foxes.
 In any cases, we’re not really encouraged to side with the birds, so when they die it kind of feels like just desserts for them.

 Chicken Little is all of the birds.
-The weakness of the birds is that they jump to conclusions, easily become hysterical and don’t question facts.
+The shortcoming of the birds is that they jump to conclusions, easily become hysterical and don’t question facts.

 This is the sort of fable which leads to the mistaken idea that birds are ‘bird brained’, whereas in fact birds have more recently been shown to be far more intelligent than humans have traditionally given them credit for.
 (Keep an eye out for documentaries about the kea, an especially intelligent New Zealand parrot.)